 The consequences?
 Thanks to the Hyde Amendment, when someone has made the personal decision to end a pregnancy but cannot afford to, they may forgo basic necessities such as heat and electricity in order to save the required funds.
 They may even resort to self-inducing an abortion or obtaining an abortion from an untrained or unlicensed practitioner.

 Hyde-Like Policies Affect Other Health Care Programs

 Since Congress first passed the Hyde Amendment 40 years ago, anti-abortion politicians have extended similar policies to other federal health insurance programs, including coverage for federal employees and their families, military personnel and their families, Native Americans, Alaskan Natives, and inmates in federal prisons.
 While these are all different policies, the impact is the same: penalizing people seeking abortion, and forcing them to pay out-of-pocket in order to access safe, legal care — even if they cannot afford to do so.

 The Hyde Amendment in the States

 The Hyde Amendment bans using federal Medicaid to cover almost all abortions but does not limit a state’s ability to use its own funds to cover abortion.
-As of 2016, 17 states use their own funds to extend abortion coverage to low-income Medicaid enrollees (although some of these states still make it difficult to access).
+Fifteen states use their own funds to extend abortion coverage to low-income Medicaid enrollees (although some of these states still make it difficult to access).
 An additional 6 states extend abortion coverage under specific exceptions, such as when a patient’s health is at risk.